-In 2011, the offer prices of Brazil and Argentina are already lower than the EU average offer price of breast fillet.
+In 2013, the offer prices of Brazil, Argentina and Ukraine are already lower than the EU average offer price of breast fillet.
 Figure 5.1 illustrates that the import levies protect the EU countries from large imports of breast meat from third countries.

-tries.
 The additional levy is an extra import tax that may be applied in case of a serious market disorder.